chef-boneyard/chef-web-docs-2016/includes_file/includes_file_12-3_remote_source_location.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 There are many ways to define the location of a source file.
-By using a path:
+By using HTTP:

 .. code-block:: ruby